dyra-12/BiasXplainer/README_full_backup.md

 | create_bias_meter | 0.20 | 0.15 | 25.00 |
 | highlight_biased_words | 0.60 | 0.40 | 33.33 |
 | total | 29.00 | 9.00 | 68.97 |

+These numbers are measured averages before and after the recent optimizations.
+Observation: most of the improvement (total ≈ 69%, SHAP ≈ 72%) comes from parallelizing classifier + SHAP work (async/futures), batching to reduce tokenizer/forward overhead, a lightweight SHAP fallback and token-merging to avoid expensive attributions on every input, plus caching and smaller polisher/model choices.

 ---